-Wedbush Morgan analyst Michael Pachter continues to see Electronic Arts as a strong contender to beat sales projections as the game industry enters what he sees as a coming period of growth.
+Wedbush Morgan analyst Michael Pachter continues to see Electronic Arts as a strong contender to outperform even the company's most optimistic immediate sales projections as the game industry enters what he sees as a coming period of growth.

 In a new analyst note, Pachter reiterated

 his expectations of 8 to 12 million overall sales for October's Battlefield 3

 , and noted once again that the surprisingly large success of The Sims Social

 would likely boost earnings and share prices in the near term.